smarthome-go/homescript/README.md

 ## A possible Homescript script

 #### Arguments
-Arguments can be used to control the behaviour of a Homescript dynamically Before accessing the value of an expected argument, it is recommended to validate that this argument has been provided to the Homescript runtime
+Call arguments can be used to control the behaviour of a Homescript dynamically Before accessing the value of an expected argument, it is recommended to validate that this argument has been provided to the Homescript runtime

 ##### Check Arg
 For this, the *checkArg* function can be used
-The `checkArg` function returns a boolean based on wheter the argument has been found or not
+The `checkArg` function returns a boolean based on whether the argument has been found or not
 ```python
 if checkArg('indentifier') {
     # Do something, for example accessing the argument